 Besides cozy sweaters and warm drinks, one of the best parts of fall is enjoying the gorgeous changing leaf colors in the brightest reds, oranges and yellows.

 And this year, it will be easier than ever to tell when the leaves will be changing.
-I LOVE NY has brought back their annual Fall Foliage Report and released their ninth and final report of the season!
+I LOVE NY has brought back their annual Fall Foliage Report and is releasing weekly reports throughout the season!